Many different organisations collect and publish research and statistics; we publish our information on our Open Data Platform.

 - land use

-The Office for National Statistics publish neighbourhood statistics which contain a wealth of official statistics including data from the Census in 2011 and 2001.
+The Office for National Statistics publish neighbourhood statistics which contain a wealth of official statistics including data from the York Census in 2011 and 2001.
 You can also find detailed statistics in specific geographic areas or a summary report for your local neighbourhood.

 Crime and Community Safety statistics